ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

-\paragraph{A Heuristic Multi-Start Neighbourhood Exploration Algorithm} As mentioned in the last section, the objective of the neighbourhood exploration algorithm is to, essentially solve the inner maximization problem of equation (\ref{eq:worst_case_const_unconstrained_xhat}) approximately by proposing an algorithm which is thorough enough to satisfy the condition proposed in equation (\ref{eq:local_minimizer_condition}).
-For this reason we use a multi-start gradient ascent algorithm.
-The algorithm utilises $n_x + 1$ gradient ascents by starting at different points within the neighbourhood of the current iterate, $\mathbf{x}^k$.
+The multi-start gradient ascent algorithm which is used to approximately solve the inner maximization problem utilises $n_x + 1$ gradient ascents by starting at different points within the neighbourhood of the current iterate, $\mathbf{x}^k$.
 The algorithm is defined in Pseudocode \ref{exploration_algo}.

 The outcome of the neighbourhood exploration algorithm is the history set, $\mathcal{H}^{k}$.
-This set comprises all the function evaluations, $\left(\mathbf{x}, f(\mathbf{x})\right)$, made during the multiple gradient ascents in the $k$th iteration of the ARO algorithm.
-The history set allows for the construction of the neighbourhood of the current iterate, $\mathbf{x}^k$, and, more significantly, the identification of the set of worst implementation errors or neighbours with high cost, denoted as $\mathcal{M}^k$ i.e. the local maximizers of equation (\ref{eq:worst_case_const_unconstrained_xhat}).
-Subsequently, this set is used to determine the descent direction as detailed in the next section, section \ref{unconstrained:step_2}.
-Due to the multi-start nature of the algorithm described in Pseudocode \ref{exploration_algo} (due to \textbf{Steps 3-7}), a comprehensive neighbourhood exploration is conducted to heuristically satisfy the condition outlined in equation (\ref{eq:local_minimizer_condition}), as depicted in Figure \ref{fig:local_search_successful}.
-This is crucial in order to avoid the scenario illustrated in Figure \ref{fig:neighbourhood_exploration}.
+This set comprises all the function evaluations, $\left(\mathbf{x}, f(\mathbf{x})\right)$, made during the multiple gradient ascents in the $k$th iteration of the ARRTOC algorithm.
+The history set allows for the construction of the set of worst implementation errors or neighbours with high cost, denoted as $\mathcal{M}^k$ i.e. the local maximizers of the inner maximization problem.
+Subsequently, if the iterate is found to be feasible under perturbations, this set is used to determine the descent direction as will be detailed in section \ref{constrained:step_3a}.
+Due to the multi-start nature of the algorithm, a comprehensive neighbourhood exploration is conducted to heuristically satisfy the condition outlined in equation (\ref{eq:local_minimizer_condition}), as depicted in Figure \ref{fig:local_search_successful}.